gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

     luigi.run()
 {% endhighlight %}

 We also have to make a `client.cfg` file that tells Luigi where the Hadoop binary is.
-This looks like this:
+This looks like:

 {% highlight yaml %}
 [hadoop]